Religious Activism on Campuses in Togo and Benin: Christian and Muslim Students Navigating Authoritarianism and Laïcité, 1970–2023

 Youth and Women’s Islamic Activism in Côte d’Ivoire and Burkina Faso

-Project funded by the Fonds Québécois de la Recherche sur la Société et la Culture and the Social Sciences and Humanities Research Council of Canada (Joseph-Armand Bombardier Canada Graduate Scholarships Program Doctoral Scholarship)
+Project funded by the Fonds Québécois de la Recherche sur la Société et la Culture and the Joseph-Armand Bombardier Canada Graduate Scholarships Program Doctoral Scholarship (2013-2018)

-I am currently completing a book manuscript tentatively entitled “Youth and Women’s Islamic Activism in Côte d’Ivoire and Burkina Faso.”
-The book is a comparative historical study of the role of Muslims from marginalized social groups in the transformations of Islam in these two countries over the past sixty years.
-The parallel religious demography of both countries—with Islam as the main religion (60% in Burkina Faso; 43% in Côte d’Ivoire) but with Muslims historically in a subordinate political role—makes the comparison of these two specific cases compelling.
-My approach is highly interdisciplinary, bringing together history, religion, anthropology, and political science.
-The research draws from a combination of sources, including twelve months of ethnographic fieldwork in Abidjan and Ouagadougou (2011; 2014–15), along with thousands of archival materials, national newspaper articles, and documents produced by Islamic organizations.
-I have developed techniques for collecting, organizing, and exploiting a broad array of written sources that scholars of Islam in Africa have often considered too scarce to be meaningfully employed.
+This research project is a comparative historical study of the role of Muslims from marginalized social groups in the transformations of Islam in these two countries over the past sixty years.
+The parallel religious demography of the two countries—with Islam as the main religion (60% in Burkina Faso; 43% in Côte d’Ivoire), but with Muslims historically playing a subordinate political role—makes the comparison of these two specific cases compelling.
+The research draws on a combination of sources, including twelve months of ethnographic fieldwork in Abidjan and Ouagadougou (2011; 2014–15), as well as thousands of archival materials, national newspaper articles, and documents produced by Islamic organizations.

-The core argument of the book is that intergenerational and gender relations are at the heart of the dynamics (re)structuring the Islamic field in recent decades, and that these relations are intricately linked to issues of power and religious authority.
+The central argument is that intergenerational and gender relations are at the heart of the dynamics that have (re)structured the Islamic field in recent decades, and that these relations are intimately linked to issues of power and religious authority.
 I assess the individual and collective capacity of youth and women to both challenge and conform to social constraints through Islamic activism.
-I demonstrate that generational and gender differences heavily favoring male senior leaders in both countries in the 1970s and ’80s have been tempered over time, even if tensions persist.
-This is especially salient in Burkina Faso where strong gerontocratic principles still prevail within Islamic organizations, and showing deference to the older generation often remains an important social norm.
-The recent developments in both countries also echo the diversification in the types and sources of religious authority which can be observed elsewhere in the contemporary Muslim world.
+I show that the generational and gender differences that strongly favored male leaders in both countries in the 1970s and 1980s have moderated over time, although tensions remain.
+This is particularly evident in Burkina Faso where strong gerontocratic principles still prevail within Islamic organizations, and showing deference to the older generation often remains an important social norm.
+Recent developments in both countries also reflect the diversification of types and sources of religious authority observed elsewhere in the contemporary Muslim world.
 More individuals and groups from different segments of society now claim the right to speak in the name of Islam, including youth and women.
-Francophone “Muslim intellectuals” have been at the forefront of the emergence of a “civil Islam” by devising new forms of civic engagement and entrepreneurship for socio-economic development.
+Francophone “Muslim intellectuals” have been at the forefront of the emergence of a “civil Islam,” developing new forms of civic engagement and entrepreneurship for socio-economic development.